AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 ### Predict seasonal demand

-To prepare for seasonal traffic spikes, Adobe recommends planning for capacity and monitoring streaming profile ingestion.
+To prepare for seasonal traffic spikes, Adobe recommends planning capacity and monitoring streaming profile ingestion.
 This includes forecasting data volumes and ensuring your system can handle increased throughput.
-See [Plan for capacity and seasonal traffic](https://experienceleague.adobe.com/en/docs/experience-platform/dataflows/ui/monitor-streaming-profile) for reference.
+See [Plan for capacity and seasonal traffic](https://experienceleague.adobe.com/en/docs/experience-platform/dataflows/ui/monitor-streaming-profile#plan-for-capacity-and-seasonal-traffic) for reference.

 ### Prepare for scale